ecsumed/ansible-kubeadm-cluster/roles/common/README.md

 Role Variables
 --------------

-kubeadm_packages contains the list of packages to install kubeadm_services contains the list of services to enable/start
+kubeadm_packages contains the list of packages to install (vars)

 Dependencies
 ------------